duncanamps/xa80/README.md

 #### Dependencies

 To modify the grammar for the opcode compiler, or XA80 itself, will require the use of a tool called LaCoGen (Lazarus Compiler Generator).
 LaCoGen is [available from this GitHub](https://github.com/duncanamps/lacogen1).
-The grammar is contained in the .lac files and for the most part can be left alone.
-It's only if you want to invoke new directives or new opcodes that you would need to get involved in changing the grammar files and recompiling with LaCoGen.
+The grammar to deal with operands is contained in the .lac file and for the most part can be left alone.
+It's only if you want to add new functions or operators that you would need to get involved in changing the grammar file and recompiling with LaCoGen.
-***NOTE***: *The dependency on LaCoGen is being removed as XA80 moves towards hand-written lexers and parsers for flexibility and performance*.

 #### Documentation

-The [docs/](https://github.com/duncanamps/xa80/tree/main/docs) folder contains a user guide and a technical document explaining how some of the internal features work.
+The [docs/](https://github.com/duncanamps/xa80/tree/V0.2/docs) folder contains a user guide and a technical document explaining how some of the internal features work.

 #### Folder Structure

 Folders are organised as follows:

-* [root](https://github.com/duncanamps/xa80/tream/main) the Lazarus project files, licence and .gitignore
+* [root](https://github.com/duncanamps/xa80/tree/V0.2) the Lazarus project files, licence and .gitignore
+  * [binaries/](https://github.com/duncanamps/xa80/tree/V0.2/docs) - Precompiled binaries for various systems
-  * [docs/](https://github.com/duncanamps/xa80/tree/main/docs) - Documentation (user manual, technical notes)
+  * [docs/](https://github.com/duncanamps/xa80/tree/V0.2/docs) - Documentation (user manual, technical notes)
-  * [lac/](https://github.com/duncanamps/xa80/tree/main/lac) - The LaCoGen grammar for XA80.
-The xa80.lac file is compiled into xa80.lacobj
+  * [lac/](https://github.com/duncanamps/xa80/tree/V0.2/lac) - The LaCoGen operand grammar for XA80.
+The xa80oper.lac file is compiled into xa80oper.lacobj which is loaded into the assembler as a resource file.
+If you don't need to change the basic grammar for operands, then this can be left alone
+  * [lexer_parser/](https://github.com/duncanamps/xa80/tree/V0.2/lexer_parser) - A lightweight lexical analyser which is used to split or pre-parse the input into labels, commands, instructions, operands and comments
-  * [opcodes/](https://github.com/duncanamps/xa80/tree/main/opcodes) - The folder containing the opcode compiler oc_comp (see readme.txt in the folder)
+  * [opcodes/](https://github.com/duncanamps/xa80/tree/V0.2/opcodes) - The folder containing the opcode compiler oc_comp (see readme.txt in the folder)
-    * [opcodes/lac/](https://github.com/duncanamps/xa80/tree/main/opcodes/lac) - Grammar for the opcode compiler, opcode_compiler.lac compiles info opcode_compiler.lacobj
+    * [opcodes/lac/](https://github.com/duncanamps/xa80/tree/V0.2/opcodes/lac) - Grammar for the opcode compiler, opcode_compiler.lac compiles info opcode_compiler.lacobj
-	* [opcodes/source/](https://github.com/duncanamps/xa80/tree/main/opcodes/source) - The source files describing the different combinations of instructions and operands
+	* [opcodes/source/](https://github.com/duncanamps/xa80/tree/V0.2/opcodes/source) - The source files describing the different combinations of instructions and operands
-  * [test_files/](https://github.com/duncanamps/xa80/tree/main/test_files) - A set of test files to check that things work, and also includes some deliberate fails to check the assembler response
+  * [test_files/](https://github.com/duncanamps/xa80/tree/V0.2/test_files) - A set of test files to check that things work, and also includes some deliberate fails to check the assembler response
-  * [units/](https://github.com/duncanamps/xa80/tree/main/units) - The bulk of the source code resides in here
+  * [units/](https://github.com/duncanamps/xa80/tree/V0.2/units) - The bulk of the source code resides in here

 #### Known Issues

 * The software is anything but complete and doesn't correspond with the user manual
-* Only 8080 and Z80 are being catered for at this time but hoping to include 8085 and Z180 soon
 * Object files and debug files are not currently being generated, however .hex and .com files can be generated
+* ~~Only 8080 and Z80 are being catered for at this time but hoping to include 8085 and Z180 soon~~

 #### Author